crf8472/libarcstk/BUILD.md

 	$ cmake --build .
 	$ ctest

-This will take significantly longer than building without tests.
+Note: This build will take *significantly* *longer* than the build without tests.

 Note that ``-DWITH_TESTS=ON`` will try to git-clone the testing framework [Catch2][2] within your directory ``build`` and fail if this does not work.